Monadic Programs

 return (x, y, z)

 The return value's shape determines the codomain.
+Tuples are bare-positional; the resulting product space's components are ordered by tuple position.

-Domains and Codomains
+Domains and codomains

 Codomains are determined by the return statement shape.